antononcube/Raku-Data-Reshapers/README-work.md

 3. [ ] TODO More extensive wide format tests.

-4. [ ] TODO Implement verifications for:
+4. [X] DONE Implement verifications for:

     - See the type system implementation -- it has all of functionalities listed here.